-The Culturally Safe Libraries Program is running in all NSLA member libraries between 2019 and 2021.
-The program will:
+The Culturally Safe Libraries Program ran in Australian NSLA member libraries between 2019 and 2021.
+The program aimed to:

-- Ensure that the voices and views of Aboriginal and Torres Strait Islander peoples, communities and organisations are considered and incorporated in the design, delivery and evaluation of Library programs, services and facilities.
+- Put more effective mechanisms in place to bring the voices and views of Australian First Nations peoples, communities and organisations into the design, delivery and evaluation of library programs, services and facilities.

-- Embed the ATSILIRN protocols to make culturally informed approaches to collection management, description, access and use of Aboriginal and Torres Strait Islander collection materials endorsed practice for NSLA.
+- Embed the ATSILIRN protocols into practice to ensure that NSLA libraries are taking culturally informed approaches to collection management, description, access and use of First Nations collection materials.

 Core cultural competency

-As of March 2021, over 1700 staff in NSLA libraries were undertaking or had completed Core Cultural Learning, an online course developed by the Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS).
-By November 2021, staff at all employment levels, areas of responsibility and activity, are expected to have completed the course.
+Almost 2000 staff at all employment levels, areas of responsibility and activity in Australian NSLA libraries completed Core Cultural Learning, an online course developed by the Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS).

-We have made the suite of resources created for the workshops freely available online under a Creative Commons license (CC-BY) to encourage the Australian library and archives sector to adopt culturally safe collections practices.
+The suite of resources (videos, case studies, activities and further reading) created for the collections workshops are freely available under a Creative Commons license (CC-BY) to encourage the Australian library and archives sector to adopt culturally safe collections practices.

-From 2020-21, all NSLA libraries will complete an annual audit to track and transparently report progress in cultural capability (the structures and policies essential for building cultural competency).
+For at least five years from 2021, all NSLA libraries will complete an annual audit mapped to the ATSILIRN Protocols, to track and transparently report progress in cultural capability (the structures and policies essential for building cultural competency).

-Providing an onsite and online environment that is emotionally safe for Aboriginal and Torres Strait Islander employees and clients; where people feel supported, can express themselves and their culture, history and identity with dignity and pride.
-An environment which fosters shared respect, meaning, knowledge and an opportunity to learn together without judgement.
+A culturally safe library is one that provides an onsite and online environment that is emotionally safe for Aboriginal and Torres Strait Islander employees and clients.
+It is a place where people feel supported, and can express themselves and their culture, history and identity with dignity and pride.
+It is an environment that fosters shared respect, meaning, and knowledge, and the opportunity to learn together without judgement.